mendezVKI/mendezVKI-mendezVKI.github.io/_pages/projects.md

 - Ferreira, D., Experimental Analysis of Dynamic Contact Angles,  co-supervised with D. Fiorini and Prof. José Maria André.
 Master Thesis at Instituto Superior Técnico de Lisboa, Portugal.

+- Palmarini, A., Magnetohydrodynamics of Liquid Films on a Moving Substrate,  co-supervised with F. Pino and Prof. Pieraccini.
+Master Thesis at Politecnico di Torino, Italy.

 Previous Projects